yachty66/futurephysics/README.md

 html = story(openai_api_key, google_id="your-google-id", google_bucket="your-google-id")
 ```

+## Examples

+All stories which can be find on [futurephysics.org](https://www.futurephysics.org/) were created by the library.

 ## Contributing

 If you run into any issues, the most helpful thing you can do is open an issue on [GitHub](https://github.com/yachty66/futurephysics).
 Thank you so much!